ezra-obiwale/DSLive/README.md

-**DSLive - Extension for DScribe Framework**
+**dSLive - Extension for dScribe Framework**
 ======

-This is a collection of helpers that can make the it a whole lot easier and faster developing with DScribe Framework.
+This is a collection of helpers to further reduce the developing process and time with dScribe Framework.

 INSTALLATION
 ============

-There two ways to install DSLive.
+There are two ways to install dSLive.

 1. COMPOSER (Recommended)
    "require": {